 on Lower Back Pain

-If you have back pain that needs continual adjustments or pain-killer medication you are not treating the cause of your pain, you are just treating the compensations or the symptoms.
+If you have back pain, chronic back pain that you've had for months or years, that needs continual adjustments or pain-killer medications you are not treating the cause of your pain, you are just treating the compensations or the symptoms.

 Posture – the way you stand, sit or move pulls muscles and joints out of alignment.